Find yourself in perfect harmony with nature, as you relax amidst the beauty of Scotland.

-Today we bask in the glory of Mull, as we head south to Fionnphort, where we take a passenger ferry to the small island of Iona.
+Today we head south to Fionnphort, where we take a passenger ferry to the small island of Iona.
 Iona is an island of quiet charm, lapped by glorious turquoise waters, and it is the cradle of Celtic Christianity, with the arrival of St Columba in 563AD.
 Plenty of time will be given to explore the island where you can visit the Abbey and its museum of history and Celtic heritage, with its magnificent Celtic crosses and headstones.
 Alternatively, you can enjoy a stroll along the peaceful sandy beaches.

 In the afternoon there is the opportunity to take a small boat to the island of Staffa, where nature enthusiasts may be able to spot the abundant marine life.
 Staffa, with its basalt columns, 5 and 6 sided hexagonal stepping stones, and Fingal’s cave is the most amazing tribute to the effects of nature and is also known as ‘Nature’s cathedral’